freedragon/media-services-dotnet-functions-integration/201-logic-app-workflow-1/README.md

 1. Upload a source asset to a source container of your Azure Blob Storage account (specified with **SourceStorageAccountName** parameter in the deployment parameters)
 2. Create IngestAssetConfig JSON file or use a sample file.
 3. Run workflow
-  * Upload IngestAssetConfig JSON file to /AMSImports folder of your OneDrive account
+  * Upload IngestAssetConfig JSON file to /inputs folder of your Azure Blob Storage account (specified with **SourceStorageAccountName** parameter in the deployment parameters)
-  * Workflow will be automatically triggered in cevery onfigured duration (default - 3 minutes)
+  * Workflow will be automatically triggered in cevery onfigured duration (default - 1 minutes)

 ## Sample **IngestAssetConfig** JSON